 Numerous studies have demonstrated a beneficial role of RRP on LUTS.
-Papadopoulos et al. [23] reported a significant improvement of LUTS in 240 patients undergoing RRP.
-They studied IPSS and maximum flow rate (Q{max}) before and after RRP.
-The percentage of patients with $Q{max} \leq 10$ ml/s was 41.3% before RRP, and during the follow-up of 12 months, Q{max} increased from a median of 12 ml/s initially to 21 ml/s.
-In patients with Q{max} of ≥ 10 ml/s there was no significant difference.
-They also reported significant IPSSt reduction in the group of patients with moderate and severe symptoms [23].
+Papadopoulos et al. reported a significant improvement of LUTS in 240 patients undergoing RRP [23].
+They studied IPSS and maximum flow rate (Qmax) before and after RRP.
+The percentage of patients with Qmax ≤ 10 ml/s was 41.3% before RRP, and during the follow-up of 12 months, Qmax increased from a median of 12 ml/s initially to 21 ml/s.
+In patients with Qmax of ≥ 10 ml/s there was not any significant difference.
+They also reported significant IPSSt reduction in group of patients with moderate and severe symptoms [23].

-Analyzing LUTS in our study, we noticed a very slow decrease of mean IPSSt values in the IPSS20+ group during 12 months.
-This could be explained by the presence of postoperative incontinence in 36 (14.2%) patients postoperatively, which we did not analyze.
+Analyzing LUTS in our study, we noticed a very slow decrease of mean IPSSt values in IPSS20 +group during 12 months.
+This could be explained by the presence of postoperative incontinence in 36 (14.2%) of patients postoperatively which we did not analyze.
 Several authors have studied the negative impact of RRP on LUTS.
-Nocturia, frequent urination and incontinence occurring de novo in 2-77% of patients after RP with up to 50% recovery are dysfunctional disorders that can be associated with detrusor muscle overactivity, bladder compliance disorder, and detrusor contractility impairment [21, 24, 25].
+The occurrence of nocturia, frequent urination and incontinence occurring de novo in 2-77% of patients after RP with up to 50% recovery, are dysfunctional disorders that can be associated with detrusor muscle overactivity, bladder compliance disorder and detrusor contractility impairment [21, 24, 25].
 LUTS could be explained as a consequence of pelvic plexus injury due to surgical dissection.
 Nerve injury of neurovascular bundles is responsible for postoperative continence impairment [25, 26].
 The bladder filling and voiding phase can thus be disturbed since damaged bladder function is usually associated with sphincter weakness [25].

-Our study demonstrated a significant improvement of QoL IPPS after RRP at the end of follow-up compared to the preoperative period $(1.9 \pm 1.1 \text{ vs. } 1.4 \pm 0.9)$.
+Our study demonstrated a significant improvement of QoL IPPS after RRP at the end of follow-up compared to the preoperative period $(1.9 \pm 1.1 \text{ vs.} 1.4 \pm 0.9)$.
 Therefore, it was a positive impact of RRP on QoL.
 Changes of mean values of IPPS QoL directly correlated with improvement and deterioration trends of LUTS and IPSSt following RRP.
-A positive impact of RRP on LUTS and QoL was reported as well by Mastubara et al. [24], using IPSS and QoL IPSS in 117 patients three, six, and 12 months after RRP.
-They reported a significant reduction of IPSS and QoL IPSS especially in patients with IPSS \ge 8.
-Similar results were reported in the study focusing on LUTS and IPPS LUTS and IPPS QoL improvement in patients after robot-assisted RP [27].
-Frequent urination and nocturia significantly impacted QoL IPSS in patients who did not have this symptom before RRP [21, 24, 27].
+A positive impact of RRP on LUTS and QoL was reported as well by Mastubara et al. using IPSS and QoL IPSS in 117 patients 3, 6 and 12 months after RRP.
+They reported a significant reduction of IPSS and QoL IPSS especially in patients with IPSS \geq 8 [24].
+Similar results were reported in the study by Thomas et al. who studied LUTS and IPPS QoL improvement in patients after robot-assisted RP [27].
+Frequent urination and nocturia significantly impacted QoL IPSS in patients who did not have this symptomse before RRP [21, 24, 27].
 Moreover, similar results were presented for QoL IPSS regardless of the surgical approach [22, 27, 28].